 Berle, corporate rights, state actor, corporate power, quasi government, inchoate law, corporate social responsibility, CSR, publicness

 Pollman, Elizabeth, "Quasi Governments and Inchoate Law: Berle's Vision of Limits on CorporatePower" (2019).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2554.